Board FAQs

 When and where does the board of directors meet?

 The board holds regular meetings at a meeting place on the premises of the Kaweah Health on the fourth Wednesday of each month as determined by the Board of Directors each month.
-For an exact meeting time and location, visit our Board Meetings page.
+For an exact meeting time and location, visit our board meetings page.

 Why does the board hold closed session meetings?